Evolix/chexpire/INSTALL.md

 * on macOS with Homebrew : `# brew install libsodium`.

-## Rails configuration
+## Application configuration

 After cloning this repository, you have to create and edit a few files for your local development/test configuration.
 Theses files will be ignored by git.

+### Environment variables

+A handful of settings can be set by environment variables.
+If you use Heroku-like platforms they offer a simple way to set them.

+If you use Rbenv, there is the `rbenv-vars` plugin.
+That is what we recommend on POSIX servers.
+You have to put an `.rbenv-vars` file at the root of the project.
+If you use Capistrano, put it in the shared directory and have it linked in the `current` directory at deploy time.

 ### Database configuration

 Create the file if missing : `cp config/database.example.yml config/database.yml`.
 If you change the settings in the `defaults` section it applies to the `development` and `test` sections.
 More information is available at "guides.rubyonrails.org":https://guides.rubyonrails.org/configuring.html#configuring-a-database

-Note that on Debian 9 with MariaDB, the database socket is at `/var/run/mysqld/mysqld.sock`, which is not the default in the configuration file.
+Note that on Debian 9+ with MariaDB, the database socket is at `/var/run/mysqld/mysqld.sock`, which is not the default in the configuration file.

 ### Rails secrets